 Dr. Dobson served as an associate clinical professor of pediatrics at the University of Southern California School of Medicine for 14 years and on the attending staff of Children’s Hospital of Los Angeles for 17 years.
 He has been active in governmental affairs and has advised three U.S. presidents on family matters.
 He earned his Ph.D. from the University of Southern California (1967) in the field of child development.
 He holds 17 honorary doctoral degrees, and was inducted in 2008 into The National Radio Hall of Fame.
 Dr. Dobson recently received the “Great American Award” from The Awakening.

-Dr. Gagnon is Associate Professor of New Testament at Pittsburgh Theological Seminary.
-He came to PTS in the Fall of 1994 after a one-year position as Visiting Professor of Religion at Middlebury College in Vermont.
+Dr. Gagnon was Associate Professor of New Testament at Pittsburgh Theological Seminary from the Fall of 1994 until 2017, after a one-year position as Visiting Professor of Religion at Middlebury College in Vermont.
 He has a B.A. degree from Dartmouth College, an M.T.S. from Harvard Divinity School, and a Ph.D. from Princeton Theological Seminary.

 He is a member both of the Society of Biblical Literature and of the Studiorum Novi Testamenti Societas [Society of New Testament Studies].
 He is also an ordained elder at a Presbyterian Church (USA) in Pittsburgh.
 He is the author of The Bible and Homosexual Practice: Texts and Hermeneutics (Nashville: Abingdon Press, 2001; 520 pgs.); co-author (with Dan O. Via) of Homosexuality and the Bible: Two Views (Minneapolis: Fortress Press, 2003; 125 pgs.).